Skip to main content

 Executive Director

-Tsione Wolde-Michael is the Executive Director of the President's Committee on the Arts and the Humanities (PCAH).
-Wolde-Michael’s extensive work in the field of arts and public humanities has focused on developing innovative approaches to community engagement, collections management, cultural heritage, and exhibitions.
+Tsione Wolde-Michael is an experienced arts administrator, historian, curator, and thought leader with over 15 years dedicated to public service.
+Her distinguished career in arts and public humanities has focused on developing innovative approaches to community engagement, collections management, cultural heritage stewardship, and exhibitions.

-Wolde-Michael’s experience extends to digital media and online exhibitions, curating visual art, writing for academic publications, teaching, and lecturing around the country.
-She holds a B.A. in Women and Gender Studies from Macalester College and an M.A. in History from Harvard University.
+Beyond museum walls, Wolde-Michael has led innovative digital media and online exhibitions, curated visual art collections, contributed to academic publications, and taught and lectured widely across the country.
+She holds a B.A. from Macalester College and an M.A. in History from Harvard University.